spring-attic/reactor-tools/README.md

 >
 > Use it only if you see that some call-sites are not instrumented.

+_Works with Reactor Core version 3.2.6 or higher_

 ### Limitations
 Java 8 users **must use JDK** instead of JRE: